ibm-cloud-docs/discovery/using.md

 If using the {{site.data.keyword.discoveryshort}} Query Language, you can include a relative date range in your {{site.data.keyword.discoverynewsshort}} queries, for example: `crawl_date>=now-1month`.
 Valid date interval values are `second/seconds` `minute/minutes`, `hour/hours`, `day/days`, `week/weeks`, `month/months`, and `year/years`. `now` is not affected by the `time_zone` parameter; the `UTC` time zone is the default.

-This example will query for a keyword within a specific date range.
+This example queries for a keyword within a specific date range.
 The time zone information is not required:
 - `enriched_text.keywords.text:"olympics", publication_date<=2018-02-15T00:00:00Z, publication_date>=2018-02-01T00:00:00Z`

-News articles may be syndicated to several news outlets and {{site.data.keyword.discoverynewsfull}} will pick up each of them, resulting in duplicate articles.
-This means that a query to {{site.data.keyword.discoverynewsfull}} may potentially return several identical or nearly identical articles in query results.
-You can manage this using deduplication.
+News articles might be syndicated to several news outlets, and {{site.data.keyword.discoverynewsfull}} picks up each of them, resulting in duplicate articles.
+This means that a query to {{site.data.keyword.discoverynewsfull}} might potentially return several identical or nearly identical articles in query results.
+You can manage this, using deduplication.
 To learn more about this beta capability, see [Excluding duplicate documents from query results](/docs/discovery?topic=discovery-query-parameters#deduplication).

 ## Querying multiple collections
 {: #multiple-collections}